A profile shot of a woman. A profile shot of a woman. A profile shot of a woman.

 1. NAD+ and Aging

 A published study in PLOS One provides quantitative evidence that the depletion of NAD+ may play a significant role in the aging process by regulating cellular energy production, DNA repair, and genomic signaling.
-NAD+ is an important molecule in all cells and is involved in most biological processes.
 Research suggests that NAD+ declines by up to 65% between your early thirties and age 70.
 A 2018 review paper highlights the relationship between NAD+ depletion and age-related health conditions and investigates how boosting NAD+ may support healthier aging.

 3. NAD+, Your Nervous System, and Brain